canceromics/circm6a/README.md

 <img src="m6A-RIP.png" align="left" />

 The limitation of classic MeRIP-seq technology is that the library-building strategy of RNA fragmentation before MeRIP.
-Therefore, some m6A modification of the BSJ-distal m6A-circRNAs may be missed and even wrongly classified to linear RNA¡¯s since that the m6A modifications and their BSJ sites are likely to be separated during RNA fragmentation , like mentioned above in last figure.
+Therefore, some m6A modification of the BSJ-distal m6A-circRNAs may be missed and even wrongly classified to linear RNAs, since that the m6A modifications and their BSJ sites are likely to be separated during RNA fragmentation, like mentioned above in last figure.
 To retrieve those missed BSJ-distal m6A-circRNAs, we next built a machine learning model to predict them.

 ## License
 Licensed GPLv3 for open source use or contact zuoLab (zuozhx@sysucc.org.cn) for commercial use.